 Creating Art opens the doors of our hearts to expression and emotion and helps us to unlock those feelings.
 Once you have created something concrete which acknowledges your emotions it is easier to give yourself permission to find voice to express them.
 You may be surprised how you get a sense of relief when your depression is transferred to canvas or clay.

-Art Therapy can help you Creating Your Own Happiness
+Art As Therapy can help you Creating Your Own Happiness

 When we look at or create something of meaning and beauty our bodies release a hormone (dopamine) which releases pleasure in our brains and increases our sense of positive feelings.